 When It's Used

 Forensic therapists work with both juvenile and adult offenders, both individually and in groups.
-The work takes place in prisons, hospitals, schools, specialized mental health centers and therapeutic communities, legal environments, such as probation services, and government forensic assessment units, where clients are evaluated for criminal responsibility, competency to stand trial, or risk for violence.
+The work takes place in prisons, hospitals, schools, specialized mental health centers and therapeutic communities, legal environments, such as probation services, and government forensic assessment units.
+Clients are evaluated for criminal responsibility, competency to stand trial, or risk for violence.
 Forensic therapists also testify as expert witnesses in courtrooms.
 Cases and specializations may include child abuse and neglect, child custody and parental fitness, sex offender risk assessment, violence risk assessment, juvenile evaluations, and sentencing and mitigation.
+Forensic therapists often work with offenders who have antisocial personalities and or psychopathy.

 What to Expect